Advances in Computational Scattering (06w5065)

 Nilima Nigam (Simon Fraser University)

+About 40 of the most prominent and active mathematicians in the field of "computational scattering" are participating in a workshop at the Banff International Research Station (BIRS) during the period of February 18-23, 2006.
 Scattering is the study of the interaction of waves with obstacles.
-These obstacles could be anything from gratings, tumours, to ships; the waves could be electromagnetic, elastic, or acoustic.
-This is a very well-established field of study, mathematically, but only a limited number of exterior scattering problems can be solved analytically.
+These obstacles could be anything from gratings, to tumours, to ships; the waves could be electromagnetic, elastic, or acoustic.
+Think of sound waves in an auditorium, or radar waves bouncing off airplanes.
+The study of scattering problems has a very long and illustrious history, but only a limited number of exterior scattering problems can be solved analytically.
+Nowadays, research on wave scattering has been dramatically enriched by the numerical modeling and simulations made possible by modern computers.